Criminal (1994 film)

-Criminal is a 1994 Indian action thriller film directed by Mahesh Bhatt, starring Nagarjuna, Ramya Krishna and Manisha Koirala.
-Shot simultaneously in Telugu and Hindi languages, the film was produced by K. S. Rama Rao under the Creative Commercials banner in Telugu, and by Mukesh Bhatt under the Vishesh Films banner in Hindi with the music composed by M. M. Keeravani (credited as MM Kreem in Hindi).
-Criminal was inspired by the 1993 American film The Fugitive.
+Criminal is a 1994 Indian action thriller film directed by Mahesh Bhatt, starring Nagarjuna, Manisha Koirala, Ramya Krishna.
+Shot simultaneously in Telugu and Hindi languages.

+Produced by K. S. Rama Rao under the Creative Commercials banner in Telugu, and by Mukesh Bhatt under the Vishesh Films banner in Hindi with the music composed by M. M. Keeravani (credited as MM Kreem in Hindi).
+Criminal was an Indian adaptation to the 1993 American film The Fugitive.

-The Telugu version released on 14 October 1994, while the Hindi version released on 21 July 1995.
-Criminal was the last film of the Hindi film actor Ajit Khan.
+The Telugu version released on 14 October 1994, while the Hindi version released on 4 August 1995.
+Criminal was the last film of the renowned Hindi film actor Ajit.

+Malayalam movie Nirnnayam starring Mohanlal is another adaptation of The Fugitive.

 Plot

 After witnessing the unfortunate death of a woman, who was unable to afford hospital treatment, Dr. Ajay Kumar cancels his planned immigration to the U.S. and instead sets out to develop a plan to open a hospital that will be accessible to people who cannot afford treatment in regular hospitals, called "Amma Hospital".
 This draws quite a lot of attention, and he becomes popular, especially with two young women, Dr. Swetha and ACP Ramya.
 He falls in love with Swetha, and both get married, breaking Ramya's heart in the process.
 Shortly thereafter, much to their delight, Swetha becomes pregnant.

 When Swetha discovers a frightening organ-smuggling operation in her hospital while going through a friend's diagnostic report, she calls Ramya.
 Soon after, Swetha is attacked by a killer and rings the police.
 Ajay enters their home to find Swetha, who soon succumbs to her injuries.
 The police arrive to find her dead body and arrest Ajay for murder.
 They deduce that Ajay's motive for killing Swetha was money, as Swetha was a wealthy heiress.
 Furthermore, she shouted Ajay's name as she was on the phone with the police.
 The court finds Ajay guilty, and he is sentenced to death.
 While being transported to the jail for the sentence to be carried out, the police bus meets with an accident as the other prisoners have staged a riot.
 Ajay escapes and changes his appearance.
 The police launch a manhunt for him but are unable to catch him.
 Ajay goes to Ramya's house to prove his innocence.
 Meanwhile, he used to know Ramya had a crush on him.
 Ajay catches the real killer and discovers the man behind everything - including the smuggling - was Ajay's friend Dr. Pratap.
 Finally, he reopens the hospital and puts garland on Swetha's picture.
-He and Ramya remain as friends.